 Other than greater compatibility and portability, the other benefit of encoding audio is file size reduction.
 In this example, the AIFF audio file started off at 42MB but was shrank down to 7.8MB in a 256kbps M4A file, without losing any observable audio quality.

-What About Mac OS X 10.6 Snow Leopard?
+What About Converting AIFF in Mac OS X 10.6 Snow Leopard?